fair-acc/pulsed-power-ml/README.md

 manually changes that.
 If you are working in PyCharm, please go to Run -> Edit Configurations and under Templates -> Python set your Working Directory to that path.
 This way, all newly created \*.py Files will have it set as default.

-Work according to the GitFlow.
+Work according to the [GitLab Flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html).

 Before you commit your code, please use the function provided under Code -> Reformat File or reformat your code and clean up the imports otherwise.